rodjjo/hask-gallery/README.md

 # set the title of our gallery web page title
 hask-gallery-exe gal-title "Title of my gallery"
 # set the path to look for video files (such music video clips, movies and etc)
-hask-gallery-exe gal-video-path "/path/to/video-clips"
+hask-gallery-exe gal-videos-path "/path/to/video-clips"
-#not implemented yet: hask-gallery-exe gal-music-path "/path/to/musics"
+hask-gallery-exe gal-musics-path "/path/to/musics"
-#not implemented yet: hask-gallery-exe gal-picture-path "/path/to/pictures"
+hask-gallery-exe gal-pictures-path "/path/to/pictures"
 ```

 Update the gallery